Hadleigh-Schwartz/social-opendatacam/cvat/README.md

 [CVAT](https://github.com/openvinotoolkit/cvat) is an annotation tool for computer vision.
 Below is a guide for installing CVAT on your computer and using it to annotate video.

 ### Installing CVAT
-The videos linked below walk through installation of CVAT on your computer, based off of the steps detailed [here](https://github.com/openvinotoolkit/cvat).
+The videos linked below walk through installation of CVAT, based off of the steps detailed [here](https://github.com/openvinotoolkit/cvat).
 Installation instructions vary depending on your operating system, so make sure to choose the video corresponding to yours.
 <br>
 <br>